Rock of Ages

 The inciting incident occurs at 15 minutes when Sherrie's suitcase containing all her possessions and records is stolen moments after arriving in LA, leaving her stranded and vulnerable with nothing but her dreams..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to Drew chooses to open for Arsenal and perform in front of Stacee Jaxx, his hero, actively stepping toward his dream.
+This shows the protagonist's commitment to Drew chooses to open for Arsenal and perform in front of Stacee Jaxx, his hero, actively stepping toward his dream.
 Sherrie fully commits to staying in LA and supporting Drew, entering this new world together., moving from reaction to action.

 At 62 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 The analysis reveals that this crucial beat False defeat: A misunderstanding makes Drew believe Sherrie slept with Stacee Jaxx.
 Their relationship shatters just as both seemed poised for success.
 Drew loses his chance with the record label, and Sherrie is heartbroken., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 93 minutes (75% through) represents the emotional nadir.
 Here, The Bourbon Room is lost - the building is sold and will be demolished.
 Dennis and Lonny's dream dies.
 Drew and Sherrie have each betrayed their authentic selves, working in soul-crushing jobs.
-The death of the club represents the death of genuine rock and dreams., illustrates the protagonist at their lowest point.
+The death of the club represents the death of genuine rock and dreams., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 100 minutes initiates the final act resolution at 81% of the runtime.
 Drew realizes the truth about the Stacee Jaxx misunderstanding and that Sherrie never betrayed him.
 Stacee Jaxx decides to help save the Bourbon Room's final show.
 Everyone chooses to fight for their dreams one last time, authentically., demonstrating the transformation achieved throughout the journey.